joshbquinn/career-visualisation-tool/README.md

 App Structure / Design Pattern / Development
 - Improve the MVC pattern.
-- Correct code where objects are being passed as null/undefined.
+- Correct code where objects are being passed as null/undefined
+    - This was happening when trying to update the respondent table with user scores and career levels.
 - Create a separate development environment and deployment parameters in my app.